 Patisserie 46, a quintessential—dare we say perfect—bakery and patisserie in south Minneapolis is the ideal way to start any day in the Twin Cities.
 Expect a welcoming Midwest-meets-French atmosphere and good prices on fresh-baked pastries, bread, bon bons, and breakfast favorites from quiche to avocado toast.
 For bigger appetites, Hot Plate’s hearty platters of omelets, benedicts, french toast, buttermilk pancakes, and breakfast burritos will fill you up for wherever the day takes you.

 Come Midday, Northeast eats are calling!
-While Betty Danger’s Country Club—surreal home to Northeast’s year round ferris wheel and mini golf—can get dizzyingly crowded at night, lunchtime is much less busy and you’ll have your choice of where to sit and what over-the-top oddity to stare at.
+While Betty Danger’s Animal Farm—surreal home to Northeast’s year round ferris wheel and mini golf—can get dizzyingly crowded at night, lunchtime is much less busy and you’ll have your choice of where to sit and what over-the-top oddity to stare at.
 For quicker but no less classic-Minneapolis bites, Uncle Franky’s delivers on “damn good” hot dogs, burgers, and shakes, and Matt’s Bar is the go-to if you’ve always wanted to try a legendary Jucy Lucy.